jd28/rollnw/issues/rollnw-client-blueprint-authoring.md

   wall time, process startup time, peak memory, and UI frame latency for worker counts 1, 2, and 4 on a representative module.
-- Transform and ownership contract: C++ owns a contiguous batch of `{handle,race,class,base-item}` initialization rows and transposes it only at the existing Smalls array-call boundary.
+- Transform and ownership contract: C++ owns a contiguous batch of `{handle,name,last-name,race,class,base-item}` initialization rows and transposes it only at the existing Smalls array-call boundary.
 One resource-type mapping selects the native document kind for both discovery and replacement.
 Typed enums hold transient scope and worker phase; strings remain only in the versioned JSON